-Direct Carved Wood - The Ainu are an aboriginal population living in northern Japan.
+Direct carving wood - minor wear.
+Minor cracks in the wood.
+The Ainu are an aboriginal population living in northern Japan.
 They arrived around the 14th century BC, in the Kuril Islands and Sakhalin; (1000 years before the Wa people, ancestors of the current Japanese people).
 During the Meiji era, forced assimilation prohibited their culture, dispossessed them of their lands, until the complete annexation of Hokkaido.
 For the Ainu, in nature are divine spirits "kamuy", male or female, some good, others malevolent.
-A major ceremony concerns the Kamuy Kim-un (bear).
+A major ceremony concerns the kamuy Kim-un (bear).
 The village captures a cub, takes careful care of it for a whole year, before taking its life with an arrow.
 Its flesh is then consumed to free the spirit, which can then return home, carried by a ceremony.
-For the Ainu, this is a charity ceremony: the Kim-un kamuy was pampered for
+For the Ainu, this is a charity